cnidehen/deep-learning-challenge/README.md

 # Overview

-The deep-learning-challenge was designed to predict whether applicants will be successful if funded by nonprofit Alphabet Soup.
-Neural net deep learning model was used to analysis the 34,000 organisations that have received funding from Alphabet Soup over the years.
+The deep learning challenge was designed to predict whether applicants will be successful if funded by the nonprofit Alphabet Soup.
+A neural network deep learning model was used to analyze the 34,000 organizations that have received funding from Alphabet Soup over the years.
+TensorFlow Keras was used to complete the analysis, generating highly accurate results.
-Tensorflow Keras was used to complete the analysis generating highly accurate outcome.
-It was used to build and compile a neural net model based on the number of features with the number of layers and neurons set and generated 73.8% accuracy.
+The neural network model was built and compiled based on the number of features, with the number of layers and neurons set.
+The model achieved an accuracy of 73.8%.

 # Variables